 4. 3D Real Estate Photography

 3D photography includes photos, videos, and a 360-degree view of the property to give a virtual tour.
-Matterport technology is used which is a 3D camera that enables anyone to take a virtual walk through a property.
+Matterport technology uses a 3D camera that enables anyone to take a virtual walk through a property.

 5. Real Estate Aerial Photography